-Total accumulated reserves of the group at 31 August 2023 were £27,952,280 whilst the value of tangible assets, property and equipment was £24,382,858.
-Hence, Free Reserves are £3,569,422 (2022: £5,834,840).
-Cash balances as at 31st Aug 2023 are high due to the timing of the collection of Autumn 2023/2024 fees, which occurred in August 2023.
+Total accumulated reserves of the group at 31 August 2024 were £28,414,944 whilst the value of tangible assets, property and equipment was £24,535,970.
+Hence, Free Reserves are £3,878,974 (2023: £3,569,422).
 The Governors consider that given the current strength of the charity's balance sheet, the stable cash flow from current student rolls and the banking facility that can be arranged if required, this level of free reserves will be used to facilitate the Strategic Development Plan as well as to provide resilience in the face of challenges the independent school sector may face in the coming years.